 Failing to fully and truthfully address both questions with proper data can hurt your execution.
 This is where dark social comes in.
 In short, dark social was mentioned here before, and is a term coined by Alexis C. Madrigal, and refers to all of the sharing activity that occurs through the copying and pasting of URLs, but which largely goes undetected by most Web Analytics programs, such as Google Analytics, Omniture or any other application.

 According to Alexis, most of these untraceable activities take place on classic sharing methods, such as chat tools, email, messaging apps and twitter clients. analytics applications consider dark social’s traffic to be direct traffic, incorrectly assuming that this is the true origin of such a visit.

 The good news is that GetSocial.io allows marketing professionals to correctly understand traffic origins and therefore study their behaviour and conversions.
 In this post, I’ll be sharing how to track dark social shares and explain, with data, why you should do it.

 1. Create a GetSocial Account

-Once your account is up and running and the code library installed, the only thing left to do is to activate the Copy Paste Share Tracking feature on your GetSocial account.
-Just look for the following app and click Activate:
+Once everything’s set up, the only thing left to do is to activate the Copy Paste Share Tracking feature on your GetSocial account.
+Just look for the following app and click Activate.

-But why should I track Dark Social Shares on my website?
+But why should I track Copy Paste Shares on my website?